euro-ix/rfc8950-ixp/README.md

 ### Step 1 (2 weeks) - Creation of the working group

 A call for volunteers will be sent to the Euro-IX mailing list.
-In the initial phase a group of five (5)[X] number of people needed for the working group.
-Over time and during the activities, the group may make further requests to the community for additional people.
-This will depend on the overall performance and the effort required to get the job done.

-### Step 2 - First meeting of the working group (23 Apr 23)
+### Step 2 - First meeting of the working group (22 August 23)

 The first meeting will be important to kick off the group's activities and it will have the following goals: